finom/vovk/docs/docs/vovk-pattern.md

 ## Other ideas

 Vovk pattern isn't limited by the things described above.
-I can imagine that you may want to add more files into your "thing" folder.
+I can imagine that you may want to add more files into your module folder.

 - More Isomorphic Services to simplify the code.
 - More Worker Services.